Want a safe, healthy, ALERT team?

 [single_testimonial id=”10425″ theme=”default_style” show_title=”0″ use_excerpt=”0″ show_thumbs=”1″ show_date=”1″ show_other=”1″ hide_view_more=”0″ output_schema_markup=”1″ show_rating=”stars”]

-1. Harvard Business Review; Sleep Deficit: The Performance Killer, Bronwyn Fryer, 2006. https://hbr.org/2006/10/sleep-deficit-the-performance-killerexternal_link3 [accessed 26 July 2015]↩
+1. Harvard Business Review; Sleep Deficit: The Performance Killer, Bronwyn Fryer, 2006. https://hbr.org/2006/10/sleep-deficit-the-performance-killer [accessed 26 July 2015]↩

-2. Barry Krakow MD, cited by Camille Peri in “What lack of sleep does to your mind” published by WebMD. http://www.webmd.com/sleep-disorders/excessive-sleepiness-10/emotions-cognitiveexternal_link3 [accessed 26 July 2015]↩
+2. Barry Krakow MD, cited by Camille Peri in “What lack of sleep does to your mind” published by WebMD. http://www.webmd.com/sleep-disorders/excessive-sleepiness-10/emotions-cognitive [accessed 26 July 2015]↩

 3. Building the case for wellness.
 Dept for Work and Pensions.
 Gov.uk website.
-First published 8 July 2013. https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/209547/hwwb-dwp-wellness-report-public.pdfexternal_link3 [15 Oct 2014]↩
+First published 8 July 2013. https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/209547/hwwb-dwp-wellness-report-public.pdf [15 Oct 2014]↩

 4. The NHS Atlas of Variation in Healthcare, Public Health England, September 2015.
 Problems of the Respiratory System, Map 19: Rate of sleep studies undertaken per weighted population by CCG. pP81. ↩

 5. Sivertsen, B., Björnsdóttir, E., Øverland, S., Bjorvatn, B. and Salo, P. (2013), The joint contribution of insomnia and obstructive sleep apnoea on sickness absence.
-Journal of Sleep Research, 22: 223–230. doi: 10.1111/j.1365-2869.2012.01055.x http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2869.2012.01055.x/abstract.external_link3 Research conducted in Norway in 2012 with 6,892 people aged 40-45 years.
+Journal of Sleep Research, 22: 223–230. doi: 10.1111/j.1365-2869.2012.01055.x http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2869.2012.01055.x/abstract.
+Research conducted in Norway in 2012 with 6,892 people aged 40-45 years.
 [Accessed 24th March 2014]↩

 6. Berger M(1), Varvarigou V, Rielly A, Czeisler CA, Malhotra A, Kales SN.
 Employer-mandated sleep apnea screening and diagnosis in commercial drivers.
-Journal of occupational and environmental medicine. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3415601/external_link3 [accessed 4th Sept 2014] ↩
+Journal of occupational and environmental medicine. http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3415601/ [accessed 4th Sept 2014] ↩

 7. British Lung Foundation, OSA Next Steps – why obstructive sleep apnoea must be a health priority.
-2013, p4, https://www.blf.org.uk/sites/default/files/OHE-OSA-health-economics-report—FINAL—v2.pdfexternal_link3
+2013, p4, https://www.blf.org.uk/sites/default/files/OHE-OSA-health-economics-report—FINAL—v2.pdf ↩

 8. Sivertsen, B., Björnsdóttir, E., Øverland, S., Bjorvatn, B. and Salo, P. (2013), The joint contribution of insomnia and obstructive sleep apnoea on sickness absence.
-Journal of Sleep Research, 22: 223–230. doi: 10.1111/j.1365-2869.2012.01055.x http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2869.2012.01055.x/abstractexternal_link3.
+Journal of Sleep Research, 22: 223–230. doi: 10.1111/j.1365-2869.2012.01055.x http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2869.2012.01055.x/abstract.
 Research conducted in Norway in 2012 with 6,892 people aged 40-45 years.
 [Accessed 24th March 2014]↩

 9. Institute of Medicine (US) Committee on Sleep Medicine and Research; Colten HR, Altevogt BM, editors.
 Sleep Disorders and Sleep Deprivation: An Unmet Public Health Problem.
 Washington (DC): National Academies Press (US); 2006.
 4, Functional and Economic Impact of Sleep Loss and Sleep-Related Disorders.
-Available from: http://www.ncbi.nlm.nih.gov/books/NBK19958/external_link3 [Accessed 24th March 2014]↩
+Available from: http://www.ncbi.nlm.nih.gov/books/NBK19958/ [Accessed 24th March 2014]↩

 10. Young T, Evans L, Finn L, Palta M. Estimation of the clinically diagnosed proportion of sleep apnea syndrome in middle-aged men and women.
 Sleep.
 1997b;20(9):705–706.
 [PubMed]↩

 11. Paul E. Peppard, Terry Young, Jodi H. Barnet, Mari Palta, Erika W. Hagen, and Khin Mae Hla.
 Increased Prevalence of Sleep-Disordered Breathing in Adults.
 Am.
 J. Epidemiol.
 (2013) 177 (9): 1006-1014 first published online April 14, 2013 doi:10.1093/aje/kws342.
-These estimated prevalence rates represent substantial increases over the last 2 decades (relative increases of between 14% and 55% depending on the subgroup). http://aje.oxfordjournals.org/content/177/9/1006external_link3 [Accessed 24 March 2014]↩
+These estimated prevalence rates represent substantial increases over the last 2 decades (relative increases of between 14% and 55% depending on the subgroup). http://aje.oxfordjournals.org/content/177/9/1006 [Accessed 24 March 2014]↩

-12. Harvard Business Review; Sleep Deficit: The Performance Killer, Bronwyn Fryer, 2006. https://hbr.org/2006/10/sleep-deficit-the-performance-killerexternal_link3 [accessed 26 July 2015]↩
+12. Harvard Business Review; Sleep Deficit: The Performance Killer, Bronwyn Fryer, 2006. https://hbr.org/2006/10/sleep-deficit-the-performance-killer [accessed 26 July 2015]↩

 13. British Lung Foundation, Obstructive sleep apnoea patient experience survey; J Harris, R Reeves, M Allen, I Jarrold, J Horne; 2013↩

 14. Institute of Medicine (US) Committee on Sleep Medicine and Research; Colten HR, Altevogt BM, editors.
 Sleep Disorders and Sleep Deprivation: An Unmet Public Health Problem.
 Washington (DC): National Academies Press (US); 2006.
 4, Functional and Economic Impact of Sleep Loss and Sleep-Related Disorders.
-Available from: http://www.ncbi.nlm.nih.gov/books/NBK19958/external_link3 [Accessed 24th March 2014]↩
+Available from: http://www.ncbi.nlm.nih.gov/books/NBK19958/ [Accessed 24th March 2014]↩

 15. Juan Carlos Rejón-Parrilla, Martina Garau, Jon Sussex.
 Obstructive Sleep Apnoea Health Economics Report.
-British Lung Foundation, September 2014. https://www.blf.org.uk/Page/OSA-UK-health-economics-report.external_link3 ↩
+British Lung Foundation, September 2014. https://www.blf.org.uk/Page/OSA-UK-health-economics-report. ↩

 16. The NHS Atlas of Variation in Healthcare, Public Health England, September 2015.
-Problems of the Respiratory System, Map 19: Rate of sleep studies undertaken per weighted population by CCG. pP81. external_link3 ↩
+Problems of the Respiratory System, Map 19: Rate of sleep studies undertaken per weighted population by CCG. pP81. ↩

 Created by Emma Easton nbsp;| Page last updated 3rd June 2020